WintonCentre/predict-prostate/README.md

 # predict-prostate

-A decision tool to help patients and clinicians decide on whether to go for conservative or radical treatments for prostate cancer
+A decision tool to help patients and clinicians decide on whether to go for conservative or radical treatments for prostate cancer.

 ## Status